 This statistic shows the U.S. self-reported consumer spending on a monthly basis for the ongoing year.
 The survey is conducted through daily telephone interviews among approximately 30,000 adults per month in the U.S. The graph shows the 30-day average for each month to depict an annual trend.
-In November 2014, the average daily spending of Americans amounted to 95 U.S. dollars, up by 6 U.S. dollars compared do October 2014.
+In June 2015, the average daily spending of Americans amounted to 90 U.S. dollars.

 U.S. consumer spending

 The presented data on consumer spending is based on self-reported spending of the interview partners on the day before the survey was conducted, excluding the purchase of a home, motor vehicles or normal household bills.

 Consumer spending is considered a major short-term economic indicator and is often connected to developments in the Consumer Price Index and inflation.

 Besides the Gallup tracking poll, the U.S. Bureau of Economic Analysis publishes monthly data on Personal Consumption Expenditures. for all American Households, containing durable and non-durable goods and services targeted at individuals and consumed by individuals.

 Additional information on consumer behavior, aside from direct spending data, is available via various consumer sentiment or confidence indices: